-A quorum will consist of one half of the total number of appointed members plus one (e.g., a majority present).
+A quorum will consist of one half of the total number of appointed members plus one (e.g., a majority present.
+If the Committee has an odd number of members eg five, the quorum would be met with four people).